CGvanDrunen/Portfolio_minor_ADS/README.md

 #### LSTM production
 In week 15 the team and I had just finished writing a more simpel and understandable version of LSTM we already had.
 Since the one we made together with Brian had become a mess in which we did not know how to improve.
-My job was to make the new LSTM work for the production data of 1 house.
+My job was to make the new LSTM work for the production data of 1 house, I made the following notebook [W15_LSTM_productionV03](W15_LSTMProductionSimpleV03.pdf).
 During this process me and my teammate Jefry el Bhwash who was working on the consumption LSTM parallel to me ran into a couple of problems:

 - How to scale the data back after it went through the model
 - How to properly feed the tensors to the LSTM (how to adjust the dim3 function properly since it was mostly made by dhr.
 Vuurens)